 The availability of new affordable housing would help the City get closer to achieving its fair share allocation of the RHNA housing numbers.
 Additionally, a condition on the development of the Project, the units will be maintained affordable for a period of no less than 30 years.
 The condition of approval for the Project will ensure the long term availability of affordable housing for low- and very low-income residents within the city.
 These new units of affordable housing would also help the City get closer to achieving its fair share allocation of the RHNA numbers for the new 2014-2021 reporting period, as required by State law.

-In addition, it staff's and the commission's assessment that the Project would also comply with goals and policies of the City General Plan Housing Element by:
+In addition, the Project would also comply with goals and policies of the City General Plan Housing Element by: